qooode/orion-discord-bot/README.md

 - `/quarantine` - Place user in quarantine with optional timer
 - `/unquarantine` - Release user from quarantine
 - `/quarantinelist` - List quarantined users
+- `/setjailcam` - Configure which channel to use for jail-cam (public viewing)
 - `/throw` - Throw items at quarantined users (fun interaction)
 - `/freshaccounts` - Configure new account detection